Yffum/bike-balance-app/notes2.md

 - [ ] Add warning for minimum samples not reached when timeout
 - [ ] Add way to pause or stop simulation from app
 - [ ] New output stat: total number of expected rental/return failures over next hour, to demonstrate the state of the system
+- [ ] Add stat_keys arg to tools.estimate_stochastic_stats that filters for only the given keys unless None

 # Search Algo
 - [ ] Agent search node reward value should diminish with time (or maybe node depth?)